 |Image Resolution||Frames per second||Average bitrate||Maximum bitrate|

 |720p||30||1.8 mbps||2.5 mbps|

 Setting a bitrate below the above values will result in noticeable low-quality video from your security cameras.
 Don’t forget that you’ll need the available bandwidth on your network to ensure that you can transmit the video from the camera to recorder.
 If your existing network can’t handle the current amount of data, you can reduce image resolution or frames per second to reduce the bitrate and lighten the load on your bandwidth.

 If you’re looking to make the most out of your security camera system but don’t want to upgrade your storage, there are other ways to maximize efficiency.
 Besides lowering bitrate, you can also set your cameras to record only on motion, which will start recording only when your camera picks up movement.
 Keep in mind that motion detection isn’t always suitable for every business or individual camera.

 Workers’ comp injuries

-Keep a log of all major incidents that you may need to revisit later.
-If you think that storage might be an issue, be sure to save the footage on a local or external hard drive.
 Keeping a log will make it quick and easy to recall footage when needed.
-Finding specific footage from an incident several months or more ago that you have no record of may be time-consuming and difficult.
-Long-term storage won’t do you much good without the ability to narrow down the timing of the specific event or incident you’re searching for.
+Otherwise, finding specific footage from an incident several months or more in the past that you have no record of may be time-consuming and difficult.
+Keep in mind that long-term storage won’t do you much good without the ability to narrow down the timing of the specific event or incident you’re searching for.